Code-Institute-Submissions/cookio/README.md

 ## Content

-- The full website has been completely created by me.
+- This website has been completely created by me and inspired by the miniproject of Code Institute.
--

-## Media

-- The images and logos used are all my creation.
-I own all rights to use and publish the images.
-- I authorise free use of any image for non commercial use (credits would be appreciated).

 ## Acknowledgements

-- Special thanks to my mentor [@guidocecilio_mentor](https://github.com/guidocecilio) for his guidance and support.
+- A very special thanks to my mentor [@guidocecilio_mentor](https://github.com/guidocecilio) for his guidance and support.